Losant/losant-docs/docs/workflows/cloud-workflows.md

 ## Limitations

-The primary drawback of cloud workflows is the potential for network latency issues.
+The primary drawback of cloud workflows, in comparison to edge workflows, is the potential for network latency issues.
 For example, if you'd like to fire a workflow every time a device reports state, and firing that workflow is critical to the operation of your system, a slow internet connection (from the device reading state and sending it up to the cloud) could make or break your application.

 Cloud workflows also do not have the ability to interact with any deployed device's operating system; they cannot execute scripts, write files or read inputs.
 They can, however, listen to a number of events emitted by the devices, such as [connections](/workflows/triggers/on-connect/), [disconnections](/workflows/triggers/on-disconnect/), [inactivity](/workflows/triggers/on-inactivity/) and [state reports](/workflows/triggers/device/), and in response they may [send commands to](/workflows/outputs/device-command/) or [report state on behalf of](/workflows/outputs/device-state/) your devices.